adityakinifr/calanalytics/README.md

-# Calendar Analytics Chrome Extension
+# Calendar Analytics Web App

-This repository provides a Chrome extension that analyzes your Google Calendar and produces statistics on the most frequent meetings.
+This repository provides a standalone web application that analyzes your Google Calendar and produces statistics on the most frequent meetings.
 It can highlight meetings with specific groups such as executive team members, Gartner analysts, or direct reports.

 ## Setup

 1. In the Google Cloud Console create a project and enable the **Google Calendar API**.
-2. Create OAuth credentials for a Chrome extension and copy the client ID.
+2. Create OAuth credentials for a Web application and an API key.
+Add `http://localhost:8080` as an authorized JavaScript origin.
-3. Edit `manifest.json` and replace `YOUR_CLIENT_ID.apps.googleusercontent.com` with your
+3. Edit `app.js` and replace `YOUR_CLIENT_ID` and `YOUR_API_KEY` with your own
-   own client ID.
+   credentials.
 4. Optionally edit `config.json` to specify emails for key groups:

 ```json